-The AUPresses Equity, Justice, and Inclusion Committee is organizing a Community Read program to foster thoughtful reading and discussion about equity and inclusion—and to help us grapple with these important issues.
-After a community-wide nominating process, two titles were selected for our community to join in reading this spring and summer 2020; the committee has selected a further Read title for winter 2021.
-We encourage presses to create reading groups and spaces for conversation around these titles locally, and the Association will host facilitated virtual discussion events.
+The AUPresses Equity, Justice, and Inclusion Committee organized a Community Read program to foster thoughtful reading and discussion about equity and inclusion—and to help us grapple with these important issues.
+After a community-wide nominating process, two titles were selected for our community to join in reading for spring and summer 2020; the committee selected a further Read title for winter 2021.
+We encouraged presses to create reading groups and spaces for conversation around these titles locally, and the Association hosted facilitated virtual discussion events.

 The 2020 and 2021 Community Read Selected Titles were: